-French scientists launched Félicette into space in October 1963 in hopes of catching up to the US and the USSR in the Space Race.
+French scientists launched Félicette into space in October 1963 in hopes of catching up to the United States and the Soviet Union in the Space Race.

 Félicette didn’t seem like a typical astronaut.
 She weighed just five and a half pounds.
 She’d spent most of her life on the streets of Paris.
 And Félicette was a cat, one of 14 trained by French scientists for space flight.